blam23/Rust-Brainf-ck/readme.md

 # Rust-Brainfuck

-A simple Rust brainfuck interpreter written in rust.
+A simple Rust brainfuck interpreter written in Rust.
 Note that this has currently only been tested on Linux.

 ## Brainfuck